Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

-FRBs 20121102A and 20240114A both exhibit a narrowing of burst widths at higher emission frequencies \cite{Gajjar2018, Limaye2025}.
-Several repeating FRBs also exhibit burst sub-structures with intrinsic widths in the microsecond to nanosecond regime \cite{Nimmo2021, Hewitt2023, Snelders2023}.
+Despite the difference in energy, the distributions of burst durations and bandwidths in Figure 3 are comparable to those of several repeating FRB sources.
+This includes rapid changes in PA swing (Extended Data Figure \ref{fig:rvm}) that have been interpreted as evidence in favor of a magnetospheric origin for FRBs \cite{Luo2020}.
+Both FRBs 20121102A and 20240114A exhibit a narrowing of burst widths at redshift-corrected rest-frame frequencies of 4.7--9.5\,GHz and 1.6--7.6\,GHz respectively \cite{Gajjar2018, Limaye2026}.
+Several repeating FRBs also display burst sub-structures with intrinsic widths in the microsecond to nanosecond regime \cite{Nimmo2021, Hewitt2023, Snelders2023}.
+Hence, the sub-ms burst durations among our sample may not be surprising.
 Similarly, the drift rates of repeating FRBs has been found to follow a positive power-law relation with observing frequency \cite{Chamma2023}.
-At 8356\,MHz, the expected drift rate would be between 100's--1000's of MHz\,ms$^{-1}$, which is imperceptible given our 1\,ms time sampling.
-Hence, the sub-ms durations and lack of drifting sub-structures among our sample may not be surprising.
-Unresolved drifting sub-structures could explain the multi-peaked spectra seen among some bursts.
-The link between repeating FRBs and magnetars is strengthened by a fraction of the narrowband pulses from SGR 1935+2154 displaying downward frequency drifts \cite{Zhu2023}, with reported drift rates of $\sim 10$\,MHz\,ms$^{-1}$ at 1.5 GHz \cite{Wang2024}.
-This is consistent with those of repeating FRBs observed at similar frequencies.
+At 8356\,MHz, the expected drift rate would be between 100's--1000's of MHz\,ms$^{-1}$, which is imperceptible given our 1\,ms time sampling and explains the lack of detected drifting sub-structures Unresolved drifting sub-structures could explain the multi-peaked spectra seen among some bursts.
+This link between repeating FRBs and magnetars is strengthened by a fraction of the narrowband pulses from SGR 1935+2154 displaying downward frequency drifts \cite{Zhu2023}, with reported drift rates of $\sim 10$\,MHz\,ms$^{-1}$ at 1.5 GHz \cite{Wang2024}.
+This is consistent with the drift rates of repeating FRBs observed at similar frequencies.
 The high burst rates and short detection windows of the bursts from 1E~1547.0$-$5408 and SGR~1935$+$2154 are reminiscent of burst storms among FRBs 20121102A and 20200120E \cite{Hewitt2022, Nimmo2023}, and periods of hyperactivity seen in several repeaters that last several days to months \cite{Konijn2024, Bilous2025, Shin2026, Shaji2026}.
 Similarly sudden quenching of emission within a single day has also been observed in several active periods of FRBs 20201124A and 20240619D \cite{Xu2022, Zhou2022, Shaji2026}.